drexlerd/Loki/README.md

 ## Running the Executables

-Parsing a domain file into an abstract syntax tree and printing it.
+Parsing a domain file and printing it.

 ```console
 ./build/exe/domain benchmarks/gripper/domain.pddl
 ```

-Parsing a domain and problem file into an abstract syntax tree and printing it.
+Parsing a domain and a problem file and printing both.

 ```console
 ./build/exe/problem benchmarks/gripper/domain.pddl benchmarks/gripper/p-2-0.pddl